cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

    ```

    Luckily, [StackOverflow](https://stackoverflow.com/questions/56751565/pq-could-not-resize-shared-memory-segment-no-space-left-on-device)
-   had me covered and suggested to increase the shared memory to 1gb using `--shm-size`.
+   had me covered and suggested increasing the shared memory to 1gb using `--shm-size`.

-### Create the database
+## Create the database

 Creating the database on the already running postgres docker image is a bit more straightforwards: